Davante Adams Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Matchup vs. Minnesota

-- Adams, in 10 matchups, had a touchdown catch six times.
-And he had multiple TDs in two of those six games.
+- Adams has caught a touchdown pass versus the Vikings six times, and had multiple TDs in two of those games.

 - Note: Adams' stats vs. Vikings date back to 2016.

-- The 260.6 yards per game the Vikings are allowing through the air makes them the NFL's 16th-ranked pass defense.
+- The Vikings are giving up 260.6 passing yards per game this year, the NFL's 16th-ranked pass defense.

-- At 1.4 passing TDs conceded per game, the Vikings defense is ranked eighth in the NFL.
+- The Vikings have allowed 13 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.

 Recent Performances